icasr/I3/roadmap.md

 **Notes:**

 * Abstrackr accepts an abbreviated CSV file (`title, abstract`) and returns the same data back with a score field added.
-It will be the job of the IIE process to link this partial data back to the original record
+It will be the job of the I3 process to link this partial data back to the original record
 * The deduping library would output two files - a deduplicated library and a second (optional) output of the found duplicates

 **Example CLI usage**:

 The following is an example of the above process using the CLI.
-Since this tool is still in development the below is conceptual only but provides some insight into how the IIE implementation would work:
+Since this tool is still in development the below is conceptual only but provides some insight into how the I3 implementation would work:

 We assume that a workspace already exists with `input-library.xml`.

 ```
 # Accept input-library.xml, dedupe and output to deduped.xml + dupes.xml
-iie --input input-library.xml --output deduped.xml --output dupes.xml --action crebp/dedupe
+i3 --input input-library.xml --output deduped.xml --output dupes.xml --action crebp/dedupe

 # Input deduped.xml, spider references by one generation forward/back output as spidered.csv
-iie --input deduped.xml --output spidered.csv --action crebp/spider --setting forward=1 -setting backward=1
+i3 --input deduped.xml --output spidered.csv --action crebp/spider --setting forward=1 -setting backward=1

 # Input spidered.csv, launch and wait for Abstrackr functionality to compete, output as screened.xml EndNote library
-iie --input spidered.csv --output screened.xml --action brown/abstrackr
+i3 --input spidered.csv --output screened.xml --action brown/abstrackr
 ```

 **Notes:**